- How many hours may I take as a graduate assistant?

-- If you must resign your assistantship appointment, a letter of resignation should be submitted to the graduate advisor or supervisor of the assistantship, the department head, college dean, and dean of graduate studies.
+- If you must resign your assistantship appointment, a letter of resignation should be submitted to the graduate advisor or supervisor of the assistantship, the department head, college dean, and the dean of the Graduate School.

 - Who do I contact if my mailing address changes during the term of my graduate assistantship?

 - You need to notify your college dean's office and the office of Human Resources.
 You should also notify the Registrar's Office and/or Graduate School if your permanent mailing address changes.
 Address changes may be made on TopNet.